makman568/algofun/pq/traffic/consensus_traffic.md

 *   **Next Votes (Liveness):** ≈ 477
 *   **Total Theoretical Generation (Core + Next): ≈ 1084 messages per round**

 This view is useful for understanding the raw output of the sortition algorithm and forms the conservative basis for bandwidth planning.
-In steady-state rounds (no Next votes) the model therefore projects **≈607 core messages per round**, a figure now directly comparable to the ≈970 messages actually observed.
+In steady-state rounds (no Next votes) the model therefore projects **≈607 core messages per round**, a figure now directly comparable to the ~980 messages actually observed.

 ### 9.2 Empirical Validation and Network Amplification

-The **Empirically Observed Traffic**, collected via instrumentation, yields three conclusions:
+The **Empirically Observed Traffic**, collected via instrumentation across 32,531 rounds, yields three conclusions:
-1.  **Threshold Termination is Confirmed:** The number of *on-time* votes observed by the node (Avg: ~305 Soft, ~143 Cert) is consistently lower than the theoretical maximum, demonstrating that quorum weight, not committee size, determines when a step stops relaying votes.
+1.  **Threshold Termination is Confirmed:** The number of *on-time* votes observed by the node (Avg: ~308 Soft, ~146 Cert) is consistently lower than the theoretical maximum, demonstrating that quorum weight, not committee size, determines when a step stops relaying votes.
 2.  **Source of Late Traffic is Identified:** The granular `late_` vote metrics confirm that messages arriving after a step is complete are the remaining `soft` and `cert` votes from the theoretical committee, not `Next` votes as previously hypothesized.
-3.  **Total Messages Exceed Theory:** When late votes are included, the node processes ~629 soft and ~335 cert votes per round on average—materially higher than the ≈354/233 unique-voter expectations.
-The per-proposal detail proves this isn’t double-counting the same accounts: the extra traffic is dominated by losing proposals whose committees keep voting after quorum has already been reached for the winner.
+3.  **Total Messages Exceed Theory:** When late votes are included, the node processes ~634 soft and ~340 cert votes per round on average—materially higher than the ≈354/233 unique-voter expectations.
+The extra traffic is dominated by losing proposals whose committees keep voting after quorum has already been reached for the winner.
 The theoretical model remains accurate for predicting *participants*; the higher message totals reflect network amplification (duplicate deliveries plus competing proposals) that must be considered when modeling raw traffic.

-For practical bandwidth modeling, operators should use the empirically measured totals (~629 soft, ~335 cert, ~970 core messages) rather than the theoretical baseline (~607), since the ≈1.6× amplification created by competing proposals and redundant delivery is a persistent network characteristic (per the 624-round summary and 337-round detail logs).
+For practical bandwidth modeling, operators should use the empirically measured totals (~634 soft, ~340 cert, ~980 core messages) rather than the theoretical baseline (~607), since the ≈1.6× amplification created by competing proposals and redundant delivery is a persistent network characteristic confirmed across 32,531 rounds.

 ## 10. Conclusion

-This paper now presents a two-part narrative: the theoretical derivation establishes the expected number of *unique voters* implied by the protocol parameters and stake snapshot (a prediction validated by telemetry), while the empirical measurements show that the network often relays more *messages* per round because losing proposals and redundant deliveries keep circulating after quorum.
+This paper presents a two-part narrative: the theoretical derivation establishes the expected number of *unique voters* implied by the protocol parameters and stake snapshot (a prediction validated by telemetry), while the empirical measurements show that the network often relays more *messages* per round because losing proposals and redundant deliveries keep circulating after quorum.
 Threshold termination and late-vote composition behave exactly as specified; the surplus cert and soft messages simply reflect network amplification rather than a flaw in the committee-size model.

 For capacity planning and future protocol upgrades, the theoretical maximum remains a reproducible baseline for unique participants.
-Operators should treat the empirically measured totals (~629 soft, ~335 cert, ~970 core messages) as the practical indicator of message load, recognizing that they include roughly one extra proposal’s worth of traffic per step due to honest-but-late votes from competing candidates.
+Operators should treat the empirically measured totals (~634 soft, ~340 cert, ~980 core messages) as the practical indicator of message load, recognizing that they include roughly one extra proposal's worth of traffic per step due to honest-but-late votes from competing candidates.

 ---
 ## Appendix: Source Code References